phetsims/wave-interference/doc/implementation-notes.md

 wave propagation, while the final screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.
 The query string ?dev will output debugging information to the console.

+There are no dynamically created/destroyed user interface components or model elements in the simulation, so the simulation doesn't require dispose calls.

 # Waves, Interference, Slits Screens

 The first three screens are mainly coded in js/common.